Stichting Betaald Voetbal Vitesse, or simply Vitesse are

 Rob Maas

-took over as coach in January 2016 prior to the arrival of Henk Fraser a few
+took over as trainer in January 2016, before the arrival of Henk Fraser a few

 months later.
 The new man would lead Vitesse to glory in the KNVB Beker as two late